moisf56/DoctorFollow-Minimal-Demo/sample_data/README.md

 - **Content:** Medical guidelines, protocols, drug information
 - **Size:** Recommended < 10MB for fast processing

-## How to Use

-1. Download a Turkish medical PDF from the sources above
-2. Place the PDF file in this `sample_data/` folder
-3. Launch the DoctorFollow app: `python app.py`
-4. Use the PDF upload interface to index the document
-5. Start asking questions!

 ## Example Questions to Test